AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-create.md

       Some fields have default values that you can override.

-      If the package to which the placement is assigned has package-level pacing, then your goals and pacing settings will reflect the package settings.
+      If the package to which the placement is assigned has package-level pacing, then your goals and pacing settings reflect the package settings.

    1. (Optional) In the [!UICONTROL Geo-Targeting] section, narrow down the locations that are included or excluded.